stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/preparing-env-for-pipeline-as-code/prepare-env.md

 ```

 Apply it to the cluster.
-You can do this directly through the openshift console.
+You can do this directly through the Openshift console.

 ![SCC](images/allowpriv.png)